Han-Cao/collapse-bubble/pipeline/pangenie/README.md

 # Use `collapse-bubble` to merge `PanGenie` results

 This pipeline integrate `collapse-bubble` into the `PanGenie` genotyping pipeline.
-Please make use you have read the [Pangenie pipeline](https://github.com/eblerjana/genotyping-pipelines/tree/main/prepare-vcf-MC) and downloaded required `PanGenie` scripts.
+Please make sure you have read the [Pangenie pipeline](https://github.com/eblerjana/genotyping-pipelines/tree/main/prepare-vcf-MC) and installed required `PanGenie` scripts.

 **Important**: This pipeline is under development and may change in the future.
 Use at your own risk.